 Get my free template and cut files for the DIY Leather Journal

 This would make such a fabulous gift, especially for someone into journaling or rose gold!
-If you make one, I’d love to see!
-Share a photo with me at [email protected] or tag me on social media with #jennifermaker.
+If you make a leather journal, please share a photo in our Facebook group or tag me on social media with #jennifermaker.